 The rich religious history of Halkidiki is evident in the plethora of beautiful surviving churches from the early Christian period.
 The unique monastic state of Mount Athos has influenced the history of Greek Orthodox art.
-But beside the impressive monasteries of Mount Athos, you can discover the religious tradition of Halkidiki by visiting the old churches of unique architecture and beauty all around the region.
+But besides the impressive monasteries of Mount Athos, you can discover the religious tradition of Halkidiki by visiting the old churches of unique architecture and beauty all around the region.

 With handmade wooden dashboard and unique historical images, temples and churches of Halkidiki is unique and beautiful and will definitely amaze you.

 - The church of Taxiarches.
-It is located one km southeast of the settlement of Potidea, built in 1872 with materials taken from the site of ancient Potidaea.
+It is located one km southeast of the settlement of Potidea, built-in 1872 with materials taken from the site of ancient Potidaea.

-- The church of Agios Demetrios, built in 1858, locates in the square of the village Athitos and its architecture is unique by having the basilica style, with such a prominent dome.
+- The church of Agios Demetrios, built-in 1858, locates in the square of the village Athitos and its architecture is unique by having the basilica style, with such a prominent dome.

 - The chapel of the Holy Virgin is found located just one km northwest of the village of Kalandra.
 The chapel of the Holy Virgin worth’s it to be visited for its fine frescoes dating from 1619.

 - The chapel of Agios Panteleimon.
 This small and lovely chapel is found in the village of Kallithea, southern of the Kassandra peninsula.
 The chapel hosts unique murals which are worth it.